-"Do not guarantee leases for mere acquaintances or co-workers," says Weeks.
-"Only guarantee leases for responsible family members and very close friends,” he says.
-“Find out if the landlord will be using your supporting documents to verify income qualification or to prop up an applicant with very poor credit.
-Avoid guaranteeing applicants with very poor credit unless you're aware of unfortunate/unavoidable circumstances.”
+"Do not guarantee leases for mere acquaintances or co-workers.
+Only guarantee leases for responsible family members and very close friends,” he urges.
+“Find out if the landlord will use your supporting documents to verify income qualification or to prop up an applicant with poor credit.
+Unless aiding the application of a child/college student, avoid guaranteeing applicants whose income falls too far short of what is required or whom have very poor credit unless you're aware of unfortunate/unavoidable circumstances.”

 “Guarantees usually stipulate that the guarantor waives notices of default,” she says.
 In order to stay on top of things, “the guarantor should insist that the landlord notifies him or her if rent payments are late.”

-This could allow you as a guarantor the opportunity to find out if the lease holder is in financial trouble and will continue to miss payments, or if it was a one-time occurrence.
+This could allow you, as a guarantor, the opportunity to find out if the leaseholder is in financial trouble and will continue to miss payments, or if it was a one-time occurrence.
 It could mean the difference between helping out with the monthly rent or facing a mountain of missed payments.

-"In the case of roommates, if roommates are not paying, the guarantor can call the other tenant's parents--or guarantors--to remind them of their obligations," Dekidjiev says.
+"In the case of roommates, if roommates are not paying, the guarantor can call the other tenant's parents—or guarantors—to remind them of their obligations," Dekidjiev says.